torogeldiiev/Car-Catalog/README.md

 ## Overview
 This is a simple car catalog application that allows users to manage cars and people information.

+## Multithreading for External API Interactions

+This application interacts with external APIs that may introduce latency, i consider implementing multithreading to improve performance and responsiveness later on.
+Multithreading will allow this application to handle multiple tasks concurrently, such as making multiple API requests simultaneously, without blocking the main execution flow.

 ## Setup
 1. **Database Configuration**:
    - Ensure you have PostgreSQL installed and running.